Skip to content

 CLI Workflow

-A detailed guide to the NestForge CLI, including generators, DB commands, and utility commands.
+A detailed guide to the NestForge CLI, including generators, DB commands, and current utility commands.

-The NestForge CLI currently groups its workflow into four areas:
+The NestForge CLI currently groups its workflow into five areas:

 • new for scaffolding a fresh app